Tram systems in Mendoza

 Mendoza is served by Governor Francisco Gabrielli International Airport (also known as El Plumerillo International Airport), which is 8km northeast of the city.
 THe local public transport system in Mendoza comprises of buses, a trolleybus system and the Metrotranvía light railway.

-The Metrotranvía Mendoza, is a 12.5km long light rail line that links Mendoza to Maipú and opened for service in October 2012.
+The Metrotranvía Mendoza, is a 17km long light rail line that links Mendoza to Maipú and opened for service in October 2012.
 The line follows the route of the former General San Martín Railway, but using newly relaid tracks.
-The line is currently 12.5km long, running from Mendoza to Maipú.
-There are plans to extend the line and extra 5.5km to Panquehua, in Las Heras province, the extension was due to open in February 2019, but is not yet completed.
+The line was extended in 2019.
 There is also additional plans to extend the line a further 5km from Panquehua to El Plumerillo International Airport and add a branch from Godoy Cruz stop to Luján de Cuyo, but there are no dates for the completion of thise projects.

 Mendoza currently has 1 tram line, details of which can be found on the Lines tab